 Normally, this joint is relatively sturdy.
 It needs to be, to do the work of carrying your upper body weight while upright, but it does allow for a small amount of movement for better shock absorption.
-However, when these bones move too much, or can’t move enough, this is called sacroiliac joint dysfunction, and it’s a common cause of lower back pain.
+However, when these bones move too much, or can’t move enough, this is called sacroiliac joint dysfunction (si joint dysfunction), and it’s a common cause of lower back pain.

 The condition is often mistaken for a lumbar herniated disc, but the cause of the pain is much different.
 Sacroiliac joint dysfunction must be diagnosed accurately, and treated appropriately, in order to see an improvement in symptoms.